Frans Mortelmans was born on the 1st of may 1865 as the eldest son in a family of six. He grew up in the parish of St. Paul in Antwerp.

 In that period he was one of the artists who managed to sell his works easily both in Belgium and abroad.
 He travelled to the Scandinavian countries with a whole load of paintings (number, works and countries unknown), and sold them all. (family testimony)

 Frans Mortelmans (appointed in 1901) was Professor of Still Life Painting at the Academy of Fine Arts in Berchem for many years and was acting director there during his last years of service until 1935.
 Among his best-known students there were Joris Minne and Antoon Mastboom.

 He also gaved private lessons to Countess Romania du Bois d'Aische, married to Knight Mayer van den Bergh (see p.
-163 Kasteel Hof ter Linden Edegem by Linda De Keuster), aswell to his nephew, the later pastelist Franck Mortelmans (1898-1986), and to Mrs. Van Ingelghem from Luxembourg.
+163 'Kasteel Hof ter Linden Edegem' by Linda De Keuster), aswell to his nephew, the later pastelist Franck Mortelmans (1898-1986), and to Mrs. Van Ingelghem from Luxembourg.

 In 1892 he married Marie Fontaine.
+The couple remained childless.

 Unfortunately, only the paintings have been preserved, so there are hardly any historical sources about his work.

 Studying the work of Frans Mortelmans and taking inventory as accurately as possible is now the task of the Mortelmans Foundation.